Lfahima/azure_flask_deployment/README.md

 I then added the run time flag  --runtime <PYTHON:3.9> to `az webapp up` this fixed the error once I deployed I realized that there was an application error.
 On azure I looked at the log streams I saw there was an error, the error was "no module named pandas."
 I relized this was because I misspelled requirenments.txt file (silly mistake).
 I re-deployed after fixing my mistake, by using `az webapp up --runtime <PYTHON:3.9>`

+# This is my deployed URL of my application : fahima-504-flask.azurewebsites.net